kwkou/815/articles/mysql-database-enus-point-in-time-restore.md

 With **MySQL Database on Azure**, you can restore a full backup to a new instance.
 The specific procedure for this is as follows:

 1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
-2. In the server list, click the database server that you want to restore to open the server interface, and then click **Backup**.
+2. In the server list, click the database server that you want to restore to open the server interface, and then click **BACKUPS**.
-3. Select the full backup that you want to restore, and click the **Restore** button.
+3. Select the full backup that you want to restore, and click the **RESTORE** button.
 ![Restore a full backup to a new instance][3]
-4. In the dialogue box that opens, the **Restore type** is set to **Return to a full backup** by default, the **Selected backup** is automatically set to the full backup that you selected, and **Restore as** is set to **New service** by default.
+4. In the dialogue box that opens, the **RESTORE TYPE** is set to **Rollback to a full backup** by default, the **SELECTED BACKUP** is automatically set to the full backup that you selected, and **RESTORE TO** is set to **New Server** by default.
 Enter the name and version of the new server instance, and then click the **Finish** button.
 ![Restore a full backup to a new instance][4]
 5. Go back to the server list to confirm that the server was successfully created and that the status is **Running**.
 This process is generally completed within two minutes.
 You can access the new server instance by using the original server instance account.
 However, you will need to change the server name prefix in the account to the new server name.